brugr9/UEPluginVolumeCreator/README.md

 #### 4.2.1.
 VOI Actor

-CT image data is expected to come in Hounsfield Units HU in a range of [-1024, 3071] (cp. section Import) representing 4096 gray levels for different materials where air is defined as -1000 HU and water as 0 HU.
+CT image data is expected to come in Hounsfield Units HU in a range of [-1024, 3071] (cf. section Import) representing 4096 gray levels for different materials where air is defined as -1000 HU and water as 0 HU.
 Consumer computer screens can only display 256 gray levels, represented by a value range of [0, 255].
 Therefore the 4096 Hounsfield Units are mapped to 256 screen gray scale levels.
 In plugin "Volume Creator" the mapping is done by linear interpolation (Lerp).

 If the whole range of 4096 Hounsfield Units is mapped to 256 gray levels, the contrast becomes quite bad.
 Therefore, the so called Values Of Interest VOI aka 'DICOM Window' was introduced to downsize the range of Hounsfield Units to map.
 The window is defined by its center and width.